trothr/blog/sir.santa/2025/20250215-key-management-is-hard.md

 I've been doing this for a long time.
 What started as a hobby has persisted to this day.
-I learned about "open source software" or what is often called FLOSS (for free/libre open source software) when I worked in academia.
+I first learned about "open source software" or what is often called FLOSS (for free/libre open source software) when I worked in academia.
 It was educational to review programs others had written and the universities ate it up.
 Over time, more packages were added, and more and more were improved, with the effect that a complete